WhiteTigerHere/Angry-Birds-Game/README.md

 ./gradlew lwjgl3:run
 ```

-This will open the game in a desktop window with the static UI.
+This will open the game in a desktop window ready to be played.

 ---